khaenzelidorothy/group_four_programming/README.md

 This project is a flight scheduling system designed for an international airport.
 It simulates real-time prioritization of flight takeoffs and landings while dynamically accounting for changing weather conditions, emergency scenarios, and efficient operation logistics.

+#Question Three
+Create a program that suggests items to the user according to their most recent searches.

 #Group members
 1.Fionah Wesonga